canvasxyz/canvas/packages/modeldb/README.md

 }
 ```

+After the ugprade callback completes, the database will verify that the resulting schema _exactly_ matches the provided `models: { ... }`.
+Any discrepency will result in a thrown exception.

 ### Name restrictions

 Model names and property names can contain `[a-zA-Z0-9$:_\-\.]`.

 ## Testing

-ModelDB has a test suite that uses Ava as its test runner and
+ModelDB has a test suite that uses Ava as its test runner.
-Puppeteer for browser testing.

-The SQLite + Wasm implementations use Web APIs and are tested in the
-browser.

-The IndexedDB implementation is tested in NodeJS using a mock
-IndexedDB implementation.

 ```sh
 npm run test --workspace=@canvas-js/modeldb